-With topics from Algebra and Pre-Calculus to
+Topics from Algebra and Pre-Calculus

-get you ready to the AP!
 (Key contains solved problems)

 Note: The purpose of this packet is to give you a review of basic skills.
-You are asked not to use the Calculator, except on p.13 (8) and p.16-17(27-30all).
+You are asked not to use the calculator, except on p.13 (8) and p.16-17(27-30all).

-Prepared by: Mrs. Trebat Fairfield Ludlowe High School Fairfield, Connecticut mtrebat@fairfield.k12.ct.us
+Mrs. Shannon Fairfield Warde High School Fairfield, Connecticut jshannon@fairfieldschools.org